 A reliable authentication mechanism shall be implemented to uniquely identify the SSN users

-A SSN user is a person (i.e. an SSN Web user using a browser-based web interface at central, national or local level) or a system (at national level the national SSN system, and at local level the SSN LCAs systems) accessing SSN by means of both automated systems (message based and streaming mechanism) and/ or the web interface (web-browser based mechanism).
-Authentication of a SafeSeaNet user depends on the interface chosen to connect to the central SafeSeaNet system:
+A SSN user is a physical person (a person from e.g. a maritime authority, a SSN NCA, the Commission or EMSA accessing the system via a web user interface (web browser based mechanism) or a system (at national level the national SSN system, and at local level the SSN LCAs systems) accessing SSN by means of a system interface (message based and streaming mechanisms).
+Authentication of a SSN user depends on the interface chosen to connect to the SSN system:

-Authentication for SSN users accessing the system via an automated process is carried out at transport layer (i.e. by means of the client digital certificate) to authenticate the communication endpoint (for both XML messages and AIS streaming data interfaces) and carried out at business level by embedding the user credentials and the identification of the distinguished name information contained in the digital certificate installed at Member State application level (as per applicable xsd/ wsdl files) in the Header element of the XML messages.
-See bullet 9) for authentication of central SSN system’s system interface;
+Authentication for SSN users accessing the system via a system interface is carried out at transport layer (i.e. by means of the client digital certificate) to authenticate the communication endpoint (for both XML messages and AIS streaming data interfaces) and carried out at business level by embedding the user credentials and the identification of the distinguished name information contained in the digital certificate installed at Member State application level (as per applicable xsd/ wsdl files) in the Header element of the XML messages.
+See bullet 7) for authentication of central SSN system’s system interface;

-Authentication for SSN users accessing the system via the web browsing mechanism is carried out by user credentials (User ID and strong password).
-See bullet 8) for authentication of central SSN system’s web user interface.
+Authentication for SSN users accessing the system via a web user interface is carried out at least by user credentials (User ID and strong password).
+The authentication mechanism shall optionally be reinforced by implementing two-factor authentication.

 Passwords should be compliant with the SSN password policy